bcverdict/KUWIC/README.md

 combination of clothes.

 ## Things we learned as a team
-Some of the things/skills each member learnt are: team work, time management, html and css basics, github usage, bootstrap, research, ..
+Some of the things/skills each member learned are: team work, time management, html and css basics, github usage(and outages), bootstrap, and api integration.